Rule 3745-27-02 | Permit to install.

 (c) Wastes generated by an individual for purposes of the individual's own care or treatment.

 (5) An infectious waste treatment facility that holds a license to operate a crematory facility issued in accordance with Chapter 4717. of the Revised Code and a permit issued in accordance with Chapter 3704. of the Revised Code.

 (6) An infectious waste treatment facility that treats or disposes of dead animals or parts thereof, or the blood of animals, and is subject to any of the following:

 (a) Inspection under the "Federal Meat Inspection Act," 81 U.S.C Title 21.

 (c) Chapter 953. of the Revised Code.

-(7) A unit of a hazardous waste facility for which a hazardous waste facility installation and operation permit is required by Chapter 3734. of the Revised Code.
+(7) A unit of a hazardous waste facility subject to the hazardous waste facility installation and operation permit specifications pursuant to Chapter 3734. of the Revised Code.

 (8) A solid waste facility that holds a current registration pursuant to Chapter 3734. of the Revised Code and the rules adopted thereunder.

 (E) Permit to install application.